 The financial statements of the Company are prepared under the historical cost basis except as disclosed in this summary of significant accounting policies.

-The financial statements are presented in Ringgit Malaysia ("RM") and all values are rounded to the nearest thousand (RM'000) except when otherwise indicated.
+The financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's presentation currency and all values are rounded to the nearest thousand (RM'000) except when otherwise indicated.